 Many have introduced transport policies and invested significant funding for transport programmes.
 They’re also rethinking how transport is delivered to include projects focussed specifically on achieving zero carbon and intelligent transport networks.

 So, whether you have an interest in transport planning, or if you’re a professional who wants to gain a transport planning qualification, it’s an exciting time to explore transport planning and discover the impact you can have on communities for years to come.

 You’ll also have the opportunity to explore a range of specialised modules, pathways and learning outcomes.

 If you have any questions about the course, please email Ms Sue Walsh.

 Why choose this course?

-You’ll develop a broad knowledge base and understanding of transport provision in relation to planning and place-making, environmental climate change and its mitigation, and designing transport systems to support sustainable economic development.
+You’ll develop a broad knowledge base and understanding of transport provision in relation to planning and place-making, environmental climate change and its mitigation as well as designing transport systems to support sustainable economic development.

 You’ll be equipped with the knowledge to address the current challenges within the field.
-The course is delivered within an overarching framework which focuses on key issues within the transport sector ensuring you are able to future-proof your knowledge and career.
-Current topics which the course addresses include:
+The course focuses on key issues within the transport sector, ensuring you are able to future-proof your knowledge and career.
+Current topics studied include:

 - operational transport planning

 - travel planning